Cannabidiol — better known as CBD — is a widely popular compound derived from the cannabis plant.

 This article explores the current research on CBD and how it affects your weight.

-CBD is one of over 100 compounds known as cannabinoids found in marijuana (
+CBD is one of over 100 compounds, known as cannabinoids, found in cannabis (

 It’s the second most abundant cannabinoid — after tetrahydrocannabinol (THC) — and composes up to 40% of the plant’s extract (

 Unlike THC, CBD does not have psychoactive effects, meaning that it does not cause a high (